KaranJayachandra/competitive/c++/tutorial1.md

 ```
 }
 ```
 Using the below line, we just end the main block and the program terminates when it reaches this point.
+The basic code example and come googling would help most people understand the basics of Input/Output operations using any programming language.
+The commands can change but the princples remain the same.
+Declare variable, take user input and store them, perform operations and finally provide the user output.